JimmieXiong/BookNow/Architecture.md

 1. **Customer Login**: A customer logs into the application.
 2. **Restaurant Search**: After logging in, the customer searches for available restaurants based on location, cuisine type, and date.

-The diagram follows the **Model-View-Controller (MVC)** pattern and demonstrates how user inputs from the view are passed to the controller, processed in the model, and how the resulting data is returned to the view.
+The diagram follows the **Model-View-Controller (MVC)** pattern and demonstrates how user inputs from the view are passed to the controller, processed in the model (via `UserServices` and `RestaurantServices`), and how the resulting data is returned to the view.

 ---